-The benefits are clear: In 2014, only 30 percent of organizations used managed services, but within a year, that figure had nearly doubled.
+The benefits of managed IT services are clear: In 2014, only 30 percent of organizations used managed services, but within a year, that figure had nearly doubled.
 Managed services can cut IT costs by as much as 40 percent while doubling operational efficiency.

-Turning to a trusted partner offers several advantages, including:
+Turning to a trusted MSP partner offers several advantages, including:

 1. Freeing up IT staff

 Most IT departments are stretched thin.
-By outsourcing back-end functions or complex, rapidly changing technologies, organizations dedicate their in-house technology experts to projects that will further their core objectives and promote innovation.
+By outsourcing back-end functions or complex, rapidly changing technologies to a managed service provider, organizations dedicate their in-house technology experts to projects that will further their core objectives and promote innovation.